Promoting the study, practice

 There are national Shakespeare Associations all around the world, but until 2002 there was no British Shakespeare Association.

-In February that year, a group of academics, teachers, theatre practitioners and enthusiasts met in a packed hall at the Shakespeare Institute in Stratford-upon-Avon to discuss founding a British Shakespeare Association.
+In February that year, a group of academics, teachers, creative practitioners and enthusiasts met in a packed hall at the Shakespeare Institute in Stratford-upon-Avon to discuss founding a British Shakespeare Association.
 There was general agreement that the BSA should be an association which brought together different communities with a professional (and non-professional) interest in Shakespeare.

 The first major BSA international conference was held in September 2003 at De Monfort University in Leicester.
 The De Monfort team established a format that the current conference still follows: a mixture of keynote lectures by distinguished Shakespeareans, seminars and paper sessions, and workshops for actors and teachers.
 The mix of speakers exemplified the BSA’s mission: Stanley Wells, Paul Edmondson and Catherine Belsey gave the conference its academic underpinning, whilst writer Andrew Davies, actor Sam West and director Michael Bogdanov brought in other Shakespearean communities.
 Sam West’s workshop was one of the conference’s highlights: he brought with him two actors from the RSC, one of whom was David Tennant, then several years away from being a household name.